The hitchhiker's guide to LLVM debugging tools

 Ninja

-Ninja's a build system thats focused on speed and is designed run builds as fast as possible.
+Ninja's a build system that's focused on speed and is designed run builds as fast as possible.

 From Ninja's wikipedia: